EXA-UQ/EXAUQ-Toolbox/.github/CONTRIBUTING.md

 and linted using [black](https://github.com/psf/black) - more specifically `Black --line-length 90`.
 See pre-commit notes!
 - **mkdocs build:** The docs will be rebuilt ensuring that your API documentation is the latest version, is fully up to date and builds with no warnings or errors.
 On release these will also be pushed up to the relative GitHub pages.
 - **Test:** Unit tests will be run on the current determined versions of Python `3.10, 3.11, 3.12` and `3.13` to ensure compatibility.

+### Branch Protection Rules

+We have branch protection rules in place to protect the `main` and `dev` branches.
+These require all checks to pass alongside approved reiviews from approved maintainers of the toolbox.
+Currently there are no other protections in place, however, it is possible that some will be in place on specific branches from time to time in special circumstances of development.

 ## Developing Documentation